Connect with others who understand.

 MS Pain

 Neuropathic pain can take on many forms — sharp, stabbing pain, burning, itching, pins and needles, and sensations that are difficult to describe.
 Musculoskeletal pain, on the other hand, can be sharp, dull, or achy and may be aggravated by movement.
 Pain may be temporary and short-lived, or it may become chronic pain.
-Musculoskeletal pain is usually localized to specific muscles or joints rather than entire limbs.
+Musculoskeletal pain is usually limited to specific muscles or joints rather than entire limbs.

 Abnormal Gait and Posture

-Medication-induced Tendinopathy
+Medication-Induced Tendinopathy

 Disease-modifying therapies for MS that can cause joint pain or tendon damage include: